aliglara/capstone-c1-DA/deliverables/006_report.md

 ![png](images/EDA_homeless_pop_19_0.png)

-Takeaways:
+> Takeaways:
+>

-- Since 2018, the total US-homeless population has increased an average of 2.5% yearly
+> - Since 2017, the total US-homeless population has increased an average of 1% yearly
-- Based on the Census.gov database, the highest US homeless population was registered in 2020
+> - Based on the Census.gov database, the highest US homeless population was registered in 2020
-- The US population registered a 0.5%-decrease between 2019 and 2020
+> - The US population registered a 0.5% decrease between 2019 and 2020
-- The homeless population is 0.16% of the total population from 2015 to 2020
+> - The homeless population is 0.16% of the total population from 2015 to 2020

-**How the homeless population is distributed on the US territories?**
+**How the homeless population is distributed in the US states?**

 ![png](images/EDA_homeless_pop_23_0.png)